rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ### Grafana

 Your other option for viewing cluster data is Grafana, which is a leading open source platform for analytics and monitoring.
-When you deploy Prometheus for a cluster or project, Grafana is deployed along with it.

-Using Grafana, you have access to its powerful feature set, which allows you to query, visualize, alert, and ultimately, understand your cluster and workload data.
+Grafana allows you to query, visualize, alert, and ultimately, understand your cluster and workload data.

 For more information on Grafana and its capabilities, visit the [Grafana website](https://grafana.com/grafana).

 #### Accessing Grafana

-When you configure monitoring for either a cluster or project, Rancher automatically creates a link to access its newly deployed Grafana instance.
+When enable monitoring, Rancher automatically creates a link to Grafana instance.
 Use this link to view monitoring data for the cluster or project.

 ##### Grafana and Authentication